1.How can a change in the terms of trade affect the balance of trade ? (25)

-2. How can a change in the balance of trade affect the terms of trade ?
+How can a change in the balance of trade affect the terms of payments ?

 The terms of trade is the index of export prices divided by index of import prices (*100)

 Sometimes elasticity of demand varies over time.
-In the short term demand is often inelastic, in the longer term demand becomes more elastic.
-Therefore, we can often see a J Curve effect, where an improvement in terms of trade worsens current account in short term but improves in long term.
+In the short term, demand is often inelastic, in the longer term demand becomes more elastic.
+Therefore, we can often see a J Curve effect, where an improvement in terms of trade worsens current account in the short term but improves in the long term.

-If a country experiences a deterioration in the balance of trade (value of imports increase faster than value of exports) then if may impact upon the terms of trade.
+If a country experiences a deterioration in the balance of trade (value of imports increase faster than the value of exports) then it may impact upon the terms of trade.

-Example, The US has a large trade deficit, and this has been contributing to a devaluation in the dollar.
-Therefore deteriorating the terms of trade.
+Example, in the early 2000s, the US has a large trade deficit, and this has been contributing to a devaluation of the dollar.
+Therefore there are a deteriorating the terms of trade.

 Related